prestonharberts/bib/Bible/2sam3.md

 So they buried Abner in Hebron.
 The king cried loudly over Abner’s grave, and all the people wept too.
 ###### 33
 The king chanted the following lament for Abner:
->  “ Should Abner have died like a fool?
+> “Should Abner have died like a fool?
 ###### 34
->  “ Your hands were not bound,
+> “Your hands were not bound,
->  “ And your feet were not put into irons.
+> “And your feet were not put into irons.
->  “ You fell the way one falls before criminals.”
+> “You fell the way one falls before criminals.”
 All the people wept over him again.
 ###### 35
 Then all the people came and encouraged David to eat food while it was still day.
 But David took an oath saying, “God will punish me severely if I taste bread or anything whatsoever before the sun sets!”